Tyrone-Zhao/crawlerUtils/README.md

 ```

 ### crawlerUtils.utils.log
-result had be writen into all.log and error.log
+result will be writen into all.log and error.log
 ```python
 from crawlerUtils import Crawler